 Prior to the clinics, the stream is stocked with large brown trout and rainbow trout.
 The cost of purchasing trout is from an Outdoor Education Grant provided by the Ohio Division of Wildlife, funds from the City of Wooster and the CFRTU chapter.

+The clinics will familiarize participants with fly fishing tackle and flies, how to cast a fly line, fish a fly, and to hook, play, land and release trout safely back into the stream.
 Fly fishing tackle, flies, and waders are provided for those who need them.
 Instructors are experienced fly anglers from the CFRTU chapter.
 All fishing is Catch & Release to help sustain the fishery.

 Click on pictures for a larger image and captions.